 We achieved energy independence and became a net oil exporter thanks to American ingenuity and fracking.
 Now the race is on to become rare-earth independent as well.

 Back in 2014, the Obama administration added two rare-earth elements to the National Defense stockpile's acquisition list.

-But after last year’s threats from China, President Trump doubled down by making the entire supply chain for rare earths “essential to the national defense” under the Defense Production Act (DPA).
+But after China’s threats in 2019, President Trump doubled down by making the entire supply chain for rare earths “essential to the national defense” under the Defense Production Act (DPA).

 It makes sense that we wouldn’t want our military relying on China for the rare earths in its fighter jets and cruise missiles.
 It also makes sense we wouldn’t want to rely on China to keep our communications network up and running either.